WokLibCodeClub/.github/profile/README.md

 Code Club has now finished for the summer to let our volunteers have a well-earned break.
 The next sessions will take place in September 2025.
 Keep watching this page for more information.

-## The next Scratch session will take place on a Saturday in September at 10.30 am
+## Scratch (first session 10.30am to 11.30am)

+We will be back in September.

 ### Previous Scratch projects